Facilitation feedback from October 13, 2023 UMaine “Practical Public Speaking for Business” session:

 “I can’t thank you enough for your professionalism and thoroughness… This is absolutely amazing!
 I feel re-energized and excited thanks to your efforts!- Thanks,Peter”

 Thank you for facilitating the Effective Business Communication session for the Credit Business Control Team.
 Through your efforts, you are helping further the job knowledge…as we work together to constantly raise the bar.
 Thanks again!” – Lindsay Ferrante, Administrative Assistant, Credit Business Control

 Surveys from an Effective Business Communications session held on February 14, 2012:

 “That was a fantastic and refreshing session.
 It was good to go back to the basics of effective communication and felt he provided great tips on all fronts.
 Thanks”

 “GREAT information – very helpful!
-Will definitely incorporate these lessons into my day to day.
-Really enjoyed opportunity to think differently and hear different perspective about effective communication.
+Will definitely incorporate these lessons into my day-to-day.
+Really enjoyed the opportunity to think differently and hear a different perspective about effective communication.
 Wish more people could have attended!”